AliceGlan/scooter-tots/README.md

 ### Unfixed Bugs

 1. On the meet us page I wanted to have the map view in the middle.
 I attempted to use flex-box order in the HTML code and within CSS but was unsuccessful.
-1. the images seem to be pixalating a little and are not of high quality on the larger screens
+2. the images seem to be pixalating a little and are not of high quality on the larger screens.
+3. On larger screens the height is not at optimal, the welcome text is cut off on the screen t

 ## Credits